CLI Commands

 auth login

 Section titled “auth login”Start an interactive login flow.
-Opens a browser for OAuth providers (OpenAI Codex, Gemini) or prompts for an API key (Anthropic).
+Opens a browser for OAuth providers (OpenAI Codex, Anthropic) or prompts for an API key (Gemini).

 |---|---|